Papers, preprints, and conference proceedings

 - On the topological rigidity of self shrinkers in R^3 (joint with Shengwen Wang).
 Published in International Mathematics Research Notices. link

 In this article my collaborator Shengwen and I show that self shrinkers in R^3 are "topologically standard" in that they are ambiently isotopic to standard genus g surfaces.
 In particular, self shrinking tori are unknotted (in the obvious sense).
+There are a couple small technical issues in the article to do with nonproperness of a certain shrinker found in the course of the argument along with some (in)stability issues which I discuss in detail in the unknottedness article for shrinkers with one end above (therein I also reprove the result in this article), but as I discuss there these issues can be fixed/explained without much effort.

 - Entropy and generic mean curvature in curved ambient spaces.
 Published in the Proceedings of the AMS. link